wadmiraal/wadmiraal.net/jekyll-src/_drafts/use-docker-to-kickstart-your-drupal-development.markdown

 ---
 title: "Use Docker to kickstart your Drupal development"
-description: "When starting a new Drupal project, setting up a development environment can take up time.
+description: "When starting a new Drupal project, setting up a development environment can take up a lot of time.
 But now, thanks to tools like Docker, we can start developing in seconds."
 layout: post
 tags:
  - Drupal
 ---

-If you're anything like me, you will know what I'm talking about when I say setting up a local development environment for your new Drupal project sucks.
-Maybe, like me before, you have a local \*AMP stack, with virtual hosts you point to different directories or, worse, just subdirectories inside the `/var/www/` directory.
+If you're anything like me, you will know what I'm talking about when I say setting up local development environments for your Drupal projects sucks.
+Maybe, like me, you had a local \*AMP stack, with virtual hosts you point to different directories or, worse, just subdirectories inside the `/var/www/` directory.

-Well, now there's a *much* better way: [Docker]().
-If you are on Linux (like me), Docker is *freakishly awesome*!
-It's super fast, very easy to setup, discard, rebuild, etc. Think of it as Git branches for Virtual Machines.
-Cheap, fast, a no-brainer.
-If you're on Windows or Mac, there's no big advantage in using Docker *performance-wise*, as it still needs [Virtual Box]() to run.
-But, it's still very useful and will allow you to get started very quickly.
+Well, now there's a *much* better way: [Docker](https://www.docker.com/).
+Docker is *freakishly awesome*!
+It's super fast and very easy to setup.
+Containers (think *virtual machines*) are cheap to discard, rebuild, etc. Think of it as Git branches for virtual machines.

 ## What Is Docker

-If you're not familiar with Docker, it's a way to run server software, replacing the classic virtual machine approach, or improving it (at work, we use Docker in production, but on top of virtual machines, not as a replacement).
+If you're not familiar with Docker, it's a way to run server software.
+To some, it's a replacement for the classic virtual machine approach.
+To others, it is merely an improvement to it (at my work, we use Docker in production, but on top of virtual machines, not as a replacement).
 It is important to realize Docker is a *very Linux-centric product*.
 You *can* run it on Windows or Mac OS, but you won't get the full benefit of its performance (I won't go into details about why in this post).
-Plus, Docker *images* can only run Linux distributions.
+It's also not as straightforward to setup.
+Finally, Docker *images* can only run Linux distributions (which is no problem, as you will probably use Linux servers in production anyway).

 A Docker *image* is a like a snapshot of a particular Linux setup.
 It has pre-installed packages, usually configured and ready to use.
 A Docker *container* is an instance of this *image*.
-You can have many *containers* running the same *image*.
-What's really cool with Docker is these *images* are usually super-lightweight and lean.
-A base image will usually have a very bare-bones Linux install, not even shipping with a text editor!
-This allows us to install *only* what we want, giving is very fast and light systems, which are ideal in production.
-Furthermore, *images* are incredibly fast to instantiate.
-Creating a new *container* takes literally **seconds**, giving us a whole new, pristine and running system in no time.
+You can have many containers running the same image.
+What's really cool with Docker is these images are usually super-lightweight and lean.
+A base image will have a very bare-bones Linux install, not even shipping with a text editor!
+This allows us to install *only* what we want, giving is very fast and light systems.
+Furthermore, containers are incredibly fast to instantiate.
+Creating a new container takes literally **seconds**, giving us a whole new, pristine and running system in no time.
 And this last part is what makes it ideal for development.

 ## An Example: wadmiraal/drupal

-If you go to the [Docker Hub](), and search for &ldquo;drupal&rdquo;, you will find **many** Docker *images*, ready to be used.
+If you go to the [Docker Hub](https://registry.hub.docker.com/), and search for &ldquo;drupal&rdquo;, you will find **many** Docker images, ready to be used.
 You can use any image you wish.
 I created my own to get a better understanding of how Docker works, and because I had a clear idea of what I wanted it to be.

-You can find the source &ldquo;code&rdquo; [here](), and the image [here]().
+You can find the source &ldquo;code&rdquo; [here](https://github.com/wadmiraal/docker-drupal), and the image [here](https://registry.hub.docker.com/u/wadmiraal/drupal/).

-What I wanted was a simple LAMP stack, with a pre-installed up-to-date version of Drupal (D7, in this case), pre-installed with [Admin menu]() and the admin account password set to &ldquo;admin&rdquo;.
+What I wanted was a simple LAMP stack, with a pre-installed up-to-date version of Drupal (D7, in this case), pre-installed with [Admin menu](https://www.drupal.org/project/admin_menu) and the admin account password set to &ldquo;admin&rdquo;.
 This would allow me to quickly start configuring the site, or run my unit tests in a clean setup.
 I wanted it to use MySQL (because I prefer it to Postgres) and Apache (as I'm more familiar with it then NginX).
 Because it is a development environment, I didn't want things like Memcache or Redis, which are more suited for production.
-Finally, I wanted it pre-installed with [Drush]() and [Composer](), and compatible with [Drush aliases]() (meaning it comes with a SSH server).
+Finally, I wanted it pre-installed with [Drush](http://www.drush.org/en/master/) and [Composer](https://getcomposer.org/), and compatible with [Drush aliases](http://www.astonishdesign.com/blog/drush-aliases-what-why-and-how) (meaning it comes with a SSH server).

+### Preamble: non-Linux users

+If you're on Mac OS or Windows, the following will require a little more work.
+This is because of the way Docker works (Docker only works on Linux... so, to bypass this problem on Mac OS and Windows, it runs Linux inside a &ldquo;classic&rdquo; virtual machine in Virtual Box, and starts Docker there&thinsp;&mdash;&thinsp;actually pretty clever).

+I don't work with Mac OS, but [this article](http://viget.com/extend/how-to-use-docker-on-os-x-the-missing-guide) seems pretty good at covering most caveats I could think of (especially the port forwarding).
+For Windows, I found [this article](), but let me know if you find any better resources.

 ### Start using it for your local development

-So, first you need to [install Docker]().
+So, first you need to [install Docker](https://docs.docker.com/installation/).
 After installing it, fire up a terminal and call the following:

 <pre><code class="language-bash">
 docker pull wadmiraal/drupal